 Also known as tyrosine, it’s an amino acid found in dairy products, meat, nuts, beans, and other high protein foods.
 L-Tyrosine helps you produce adrenaline and dopamine.
 These two hormones help reduce stress when you are in certain high-stress situations.

 In a well-known 1995 study, participants were required to stay awake all night.
-During this time frame, they did nine iterations of performance tasks for thirteen hours straight.
-After six hours through this test, half the participants took tyrosine.
-These participants showed increased vigilance and a significant improvement rather than the usual decline one would expect.
+Doing this time frame, they did nine iterations of performance tasks for thirteen hours straight.
+After six hours through this test, half of the participants took tyrosine.
+These showed increased vigilance and a significant improvement rather than the usual decline one would expect.

 Another study involved cold.
 Eight males were tasked with performing a memory-based computer task similar to the game Memory.
 They had to perform the task in 39 degrees Fahrenheit.
-Those taking tyrosine performed significantly better.
+Those taking tyrosine performed significantly.